rach-m/Heroes-Vs-Villains/README.md

 - Get basic HTML & CSS down
 - Create a text input and button for searching the Superhero API by hero or villain name
 - Style using Flexbox
-- Implement responsive design using a media query for desktops
+- Implement responsive design using a media query for desktops and mobile devices
 - JavaScript Functionality:
   - Attach an event listener that logs the text value of the input
   - Make search return information about heroes and villains' powerstats, biography, appearance, work, connections, and their picture
   - Create button that allow user to choose favorite heroes or villains and build a team

+#### PostMVP
 - Create function to randomly choose heroes and villains
 - Create a button and function to compare powerstats of heroes and villains

-#### PostMVP

 - Use local storage to save user's team
 - Add animations of heroes and villains
 - Add an alert box to let users known when they've added or removed a hero or villain from their team